dvmizew/Port-Scanner/README.md

 # Network Scanner

 ## Introduction
 Welcome to the Port Scanner repository!
-This project provides a simple tool that
+This project provides a simple tool that allows you to scan the IP or the hostname for open ports.

 ## Features
 - Scan open ports on a single host or a range of hosts.